efabless/ipm/README.md

 ```bash
 ipm ls
 ```
-Lists all locally installed IPs at the ```IPM_IPROOT```.
+Lists all locally installed IPs at the ```IP_ROOT```.
 IPM creates a local json file named ```Installed_IPs.json``` this file is how the manager keeps track of all your installed IPs and their versions so you should not edit that file!

 ### Installing an IP
 ```bash